-Off the bat, this sounds like a bad thing and something to worry about, but honestly, it isn’t, and it’s just the way that some huskies are.
+Off the bat, this sounds like a bad thing and something to worry about, but honestly, it isn’t.
+It’s just the way that some huskies are.
 And there shouldn’t be anything wrong with that.

 How You Raise Your Husky Has an Impact

-How you raise your husky will definitely have an overall impact on their character and ultimately your relationship with him.
+How you raise your husky can have a big impact on their character and ultimately your relationship with him.

-If a husky is raised from puppyhood with a lot of physical contact, time, and attention given to him, then the chances are that he’s going to be more “attached” and connected to his owners when he’s older.
+If a husky is raised from puppyhood with a lot of physical contact, time, and attention given to them, then the chances are higher that they will be more attached and connected to their owner.

 And as I mentioned earlier, if one owner spends more time feeding, playing, training, walking, and interacting with the husky than the other, then there’s more of a chance of that relationship developing to a greater extent.